kumarmanish03/InterviewBit-Solutions/Important Notes.md

   > Follow this in all Two Pointers Questions
   > (Refer Question Diff - Two Pointers)

-- to_string(int x) // Converts integer no. to string
+- to_string(int x) // Converts integer to string and return that

 - Split words from strings using stringstream function

   ```
+  string str = "Geeks for Geeks";
   istringstream ss(str);
   string word;
   while (ss >> word) {